experimentlab01/AgroPro/README.md

 We learnt about how to take Machine Learning to the next level by using it with front end and backend development to empower our project and make it usable for everyone around the world.
 The major takeaway was about how we can use our skillset and help the planet be a better place.
 We also learnt how to use Twilio based WhatsApp Bots and how to integrate them with ML models.

 ## What's next for Harvestify by AgroPro
 We are also looking forward to bring this service to our mobile phones.
 And, if we could collaborate with botanists then we can take this project to the next level.
+We also want to make a SMS based bot, so that it could reach more people.

 ## Try It Out
 [Harvestify by AgroPro](https://agropro-hack.herokuapp.com/)